 (b) Other miscellaneous signs may be allowed (provided such signs shall be located farther from the street than the minimum required setback from right-of-way for principal buildings) as follows:

-(i) In nonresidential districts (other than CBD-1 and CBD-2) and nonresidential areas of PDE districts, one (1) miscellaneous sign may be allowed for each principal building on the lot provided said sign does not exceed thirty-two (32) square feet in area or eight (8) feet in height;
+(i) In nonresidential districts (other than CBD-1 and CBD-2) and nonresidential areas of PDM districts, one (1) miscellaneous sign may be allowed for each principal building on the lot provided said sign does not exceed thirty-two (32) square feet in area or eight (8) feet in height;

-(ii) In residential districts, CBD-1, CBD-2 and residential areas of PDE districts, one (1) miscellaneous sign per building may be located on property used for multifamily or where the primary use is nonresidential, provided that each such sign is no more than six (6) square feet in sign area or more than four (4) feet in height; and
+(ii) In residential districts, CBD-1, CBD-2 and residential areas of PDM districts, one (1) miscellaneous sign per building may be located on property used for multifamily or where the primary use is nonresidential, provided that each such sign is no more than six (6) square feet in sign area or more than four (4) feet in height; and

 (iii) For drive-through traffic establishments, up to two (2) signs may be allowed at each drive-through lane provided that the aggregate sign area does not exceed sixty-four (64) square feet in area and eight (8) feet in height for each drive-through lane.
 No more than four (4) such signs shall be allowed per drive-through establishment, and no one sign may exceed thirty-two (32) square feet.